Making an initial complaint

 TfL are particularly keen to encourage members of the public to report instances of anti-social behaviour on buses so if you have a complaint about this you can find out more in a dedicated section on TfL's website.

 What happens next?

-The operator will probably send or email you an acknowledgement with a reference number.
-Keep a note of your complaint reference number.
+In most cases you will receive an acknowledgement email with a reference number from the operator.
+It is important that you keep a note of your complaint reference number.